 In art and literature, Persephone was depicted as youthful, graceful, and radiant, often surrounded by the symbols of spring and fertility, such as flowers and ripe fruits.

-Hades, the feared god of the underworld, was smitten by Persephone's beauty and grace.
+Hades, the feared god of the Underworld, was smitten by Persephone's beauty and grace.

 He sought the consent of Zeus to take her as his bride.
 Zeus, aware of Demeter's likely reaction but also considering the balance of power among the gods, consented to this union.